markmead/portfolio/src/content/projects/sportify.md

 The website is built on Shopify, and uses their `properties` form elements to pass the custom attributes through.
 The live preview is handled with AlpineJS, and is styled with TailwindCSS.

 As it's Shopify, there's a lot of control that's accessible for the client.
-Therefore, I had to make the code easy to read and easy to maintain.
+Therefore, we had to make the code easy to read and easy to maintain.